BEICBIM/BEICPBLChallenge/Phase3/Stakeholders_Roles/Designer.md

 # The Designer's Role in a Built Environment Innovation Challenge
 ![Public Domain Picture](http://images.metmuseum.org/CRDImages/dp/web-large/DP802723.jpg)

 This content is intended for students who are exploring the role of a design professional as a part of a [Built Environment Innovation Challenge](https://github.com/BEICBIM/BEICPBLChallenge/blob/master/README.md).  **Architects, engineers and other design professionals** (as described below) provide essential services for *visualizion* and *simulation* of _owner [requirements](https://github.com/BEICOOP/BEICPBLChallenge/blob/master/Phase1/TOC.md)_, and _coordinated solutions_ to meet them.
-In a built environment innovation challange, designers must ensure their visualization and simulation stays in sync across the network of interdependent relationships among the owner, designer, constructor teams and the various parts, components, and subsystems that comprise an alternative solution.
+In a built environment innovation challange, designers must ensure their visualization and simulation stays synchronized across the network of interdependent relationships among the owner, designer, constructor teams and the various parts, components, and subsystems that comprise an alternative solution.
 These services are essential to achieving an effective project delivery team and optimizing performance of a built environment project solution that meets or exceeds owner requirements.

 ## Architect
 An architect's services are essentially the art and science of creating an optimal "built environment user experience".
 This refers to the experience the owner has expressing a built environment requirement, as well as the experience the people who will utilize spaces created to meet the requirement will have.
 The users' activities within these spaces are based upon particular functions.
 For example, a warehouse and an operating room are types of spaces that support very different users and functions.
 The successful architect must enable the integration of *objective* confrimations that functional requirements of spaces are met with *subjective* confirmations that the same spaces will please the people that will use them.